Can Chickens Eat Tomatoes? All You Need to Know!

 Chickens can easily eat tomatoes from a young age, but you must cut them into tiny pieces.
 I give my chicks tomatoes every one to two days during summer.

-I grind them in a mixer and give a little amount.
-They love to peck and eat grinded tomatoes.
+I grind them in a mixer and give a negligible amount.
+They love to peck and eat ground tomatoes.

-But generally, giving tomatoes to chickens only after 3-4 months of age is recommended.
+But experts recommend giving tomatoes to chickens only after they are 3-4 months old.
 At this age, chickens can easily eat tomatoes without crushing, grinding, or cutting them into small pieces.

 Also, after this period, they have almost stopped eating their pre-starter or starter feed.